polyseam/platform-engineering/docs/dagger/README.md

 on:
   push:
-    branches: [feature/dagger-for-cicd-pipelines]  # Trigger workflow on pushes to this branch
+    branches: [main]  # Trigger workflow on pushes to this branch

 jobs:
   dagger-plan: